 [insert provider's name] is the provider for [insert the name of the service].
-Under the Aged Care Act 1997 (the Act), care recipients and prospective care recipients or their representatives are entitled to receive particular information from their provider on request.
+Under the Aged Care Act 1997 (the Act), residents and prospective residents or their representatives are entitled to receive particular information from their provider on request.